rvdh/aws_lambda_bunq2ynab/README.md

 The reason we need to upload a zipfile with the Python sourcecode, is that Lambda comes without any Python modules installed, so we create a deployment package with all needed modules.

 ### Creating your own deployment package
-If you want to create your own zipfile, you need access to a Linux box with Python3.6.
-When you have it, run the following command for every module you need (make sure the pip you are using is from Python3.6) *in* the bunq2ynab directory:
+If you want to create your own zipfile, run ./build.sh.
+This will build a docker image (so you need [docker](https://www.docker.com/)) and run it, which will recreate the bunq2ynab.zip and copy it into the current directory.
-`pip install <module> -t .`
-Then run ./zip.sh to create the zipfile.

 ### Uploading the deployment package
 * At 'Function code', select 'Upload a .ZIP file' under 'Code entry type'